MahyarMoez/odoo19-custom-addons/user_email_subscription/README.md

 # User Email Subscription

-Prototype Odoo 19 add-on for the Cloudunify Developer Mustercase.
+Prototype Odoo 19 add-on for the Cloudunify Developer sample case.

 ## What it implements

-- Adds `is_user_subscribable` to `mail.template`.
+* Adds `is_user_subscribable` to `mail.template`.
-- Adds an opt-out-only Many2many relation between `res.users` and `mail.template`.
+* Adds a Many2many opt-out relation between `res.users` and `mail.template`.
-- Adds a Notifications tab to the user form.
+* Adds a **Notifications** tab to the user form.
-- Adds Smart Buttons for unsubscribed users/templates.
+* Adds **Smart buttons** showing the total number of unsubscribed users and templates.
-- Keeps only explicit opt-outs in the pivot relation.
+* Adds a Resubscribe Selected _action_ to Email Templates.

-## Important
+* Adds Subscribe to Selected Templates and Unsubscribe from Selected Templates _actions_ to the User form.

-This repository is intentionally a **prototype scaffold**.
-The remaining critical part of the mustercase is the version-specific integration with Odoo's actual mail dispatch path so unsubscribed users are removed from outgoing recipients, including follower notifications.
+* Logs subscription and unsubscription changes in the user's chatter.

-Before presenting, verify the exact Odoo 19 mail flow in the target environment and implement that dispatch filter with tests/demo evidence.
+* Filters emails based on the user's subscription status for subscribable email templates.

 ## Installation